Adew1009/Transparent-Budget-Decisions/README.md

 > firebase login
 ```

-3. Navigate to your cloned repository and initialize firebase.
+3. Navigate to your cloned repository and initialize Firebase.

 ```
 > firebase init
 ```

-4. Build you deployment file.
+4. Build your deployment file.

 ```
 > npm run build